epiforecasts/scoringutils/README.md

 narrow range.
 It is a data-independent measure, and is purely a feature of the forecasts themselves.

-Shaprness of predictive samples corresponding to one single true value is measured as the normalised median of the absolute deviation from the median of the predictive samples.
+Sharpness of predictive samples corresponding to one single true value is measured as the normalised median of the absolute deviation from the median of the predictive samples.
 For details, see `?stats::mad`